Everything You Need to Know About Singapore’s 2024 Tax Rebates and Reliefs

 • Any course, seminar or conference between 1 Jan 2021 to 31 Dec 2022 that is relevant to your new employment, trade, business, profession or vocation in 2023.

-4. CPF Cash Top-Up Relief
+CPF Cash Top-Up Relief

+To qualify for this, you must be Singapore Citizens or Permanent Residents who have made cash top-ups under the CPF Retirement Sum Topping-Up Scheme.
 Automatic eligibility is determined based on records provided by the CPF Board.
-The maximum relief per assessment year is $16,000 (a cap of $8,000 for self and $8,000 for family members)
+The maximum relief per assessment year is $16,000 (a cap of $8,000 for self and $8,000 for family members).

 Qualifying Criteria: